SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Most of the information, that Jona needs, will be collected from the telemetry information of the simulation game.
 Unfortunately, this data does not contain every required information, and also there are additional data and configuration information, which are required by Jona.
 For example, data is required to understand the given race situation and the corresponding telemetry information, and to precisely predict tyre pressures, fuel requirements, tyre compound recommendations, and so on.
 In the end, all that means, that some setup work is required, before you start your session.

-### Race Engineer Settings
+### Race Settings

 That said, we now come to an unpleasant part of the game, at least for the moment.
-The additional knowledge Jona needs is stored in a special file, *Race Engineer.settings*, that exists in the *Simulator Controller\Config* folder in your user *Documents* folder, which you have to modify for each session.
-You can do this by editing this file using a text editor or you can use a graphical user interface by using the application *Race Engineer Settings.exe* from the *Binaries* folder.
+The additional knowledge Jona needs is stored in a special file, *Race.settings*, that exists in the *Simulator Controller\Config* folder in your user *Documents* folder, which you have to modify for each session.
+You can do this by editing this file using a text editor or you can use a graphical user interface by using the application *Race Settings.exe* from the *Binaries* folder.
 As a side note, I am still trying to gather at least the setup part of this information from the simulation game itself.

-The *Race Engineer.settings* looks like this:
+The *Race.settings* looks like this:

 	[Session Settings]
 	Duration=3600